ut-ldma/ut-ldma.github.io/lab/part1.md

 ## Part 1: The Gym Enviornment

-We explain how the gym environment is constructed for reinforcement learning.
+We explain how the gym environment is constructed for a reinforcement learning approach to cache timing attacks.

 ### Gym environment